walterhanley/wren-keyboard/README.md

 My original design simply incorporated a southpaw numpad.
 After some feedback on my original deign from members of the r/ergomechkeyboards community, though, I decided to reinvent it as a "system keyboard" modeled after the old system cameras.
 The repository includes a universal PCB (incorporating break-away tabs) and plates to make three boards, each reversible:
 - A Lilly58/Kyria-inspired split board, with no extra keys;
-- An extended layout with a 4x4 numpad; and
+- An extended layout with a 4x4 numpad;
-- An extended layout with a traditional nav cluster.
+- An extended layout with a traditional nav cluster; and
+- A small 4x4 macropad (nicknamed Egg).

-Each of these boards can be combined with the others in a split setup, so users can take their pick of a right or left nav cluster/numpad, or combine both in the same board.
+Each of these boards (besides the macropad) can be combined with the others in a split setup, so users can take their pick of a right or left nav cluster/numpad, or combine both in the same board.
 You could even just use two of the basic boards together for a more traditional layout, though I'm sure there are more elegant designs out there for that.

 ## Controller
 The Wren uses a Pro Micro-compatible footprint, but is designed around the Elite-C's extra I/O pins on the numpad board.
 With just a Pro Micro, the outer column won't work.
 I _think_ you could get a Nice!Nano to full compatibility with some creative soldering from the mid-board I/O pins to the appropriate pins for the encoder, but I haven't spent any time on this myself.